Meet The Beyoncé-Quoting Activist Who’s Changing Political Commentary

 “I first wanted to be a sports agent, but ended up falling in love with politics in law school when I worked in Congresswoman Maxine Waters’ office.
 I saw this woman marching in Manolos who was equal parts activist and politician.
 She helped me understand that activism and politics can and should be merged.
 They can co-exist peacefully.
 But it took Trayvon Martin for me to own the activist label.
 I always used to say ‘I’m an advocate, not an activist.’
 Looking back, that was condescending — like being an activist was beneath me, which it is absolutely not.
 All activism is is people who are pushing for change in substantive ways.”

 I love that Congresswoman Waters was a big part of what led you to activism.
-Why do you think it took so long for millennials to realize how dope she is?
+Why do you think it took so long for millennials to realise how great she is?

 “It’s so funny, because millennials feel like they discovered her and are calling her Auntie Maxine on social media!
 And I’m like, she is Queen Maxine.
 She’s been doing this work!
 The South African Divestment efforts against apartheid South Africa in the 80s?
 That was her bill in the California State Assembly.
 She’s not new to this, she’s true to this.”